btesaker/Wiretap/README.md

 # Wiretap

-Copy ENV, STDIN, STDOUT and STDERR to files for debuging
+Copy ENV, STDIN, STDOUT and STDERR to files for debuging.

 Synopsis: Wiretap::wiretap list